 We don’t know whether it is the sporty ‘b’ or the chic double ‘t’ that make the name Beckett so attractive.
 It does not sound delicate or extremely feminine, just the kind you would want for your daughter.
 In fact, Freakonomics predicted that Beckett would be one of the most popular names of 2015.
 How could anyone be so right with his or her prediction?

 Most of the names for girls are sweet, and a handful of names are strong.
 But a name like Callie manages to be a bit of both.
-Callie is one of those cute tomboy girls names that have a new school meet old-school twist to it, something that no tomboy can resist.
+Callie is one of those confident tomboy girls names that have a new school meet old-school twist to it.

 Violet?
 Been there!
 Rose?
 Done that!
 For tomboys, you have to think of a name that is obscure and old school.
 Clover, with its farmer’s market sound and Irish heritage, makes an apt name for a tomboy.